 Crappie: GOOD. --- Fish will typically move out and hold on deeper brush & structure or under docks for a while to recover.
 Shooting or pitching under the shade of cover docks or on bridge pilings is the way to go.
 The crappie almost always like the shade on a sunny day. ---- Night fishing is usually awesome in Fall as well !

-Bream: Good - Don't forget about our bream & some magnum shellcracker.
+Bream: GOOD - Don't forget about our bream & shellcracker, The shellcracker population over the last few years has exploded with some really nice sized fish and good numbers being caught , They seem to really love worms fished on the bottom.
 Finding an active bed can take a little effort but when you do , you can have a ball !
-Bedding usually takes place on the full moon cycles in April & May.
 Look for shallow cover in the backs of pockets.
 Sandy flats & stump beds tend to draw the fish like a magnet.
-Use live pink worms , crickets and small jigs for the best results.
+Use live worms , crickets and small jigs for the best results.

 Catfish :GOOD - Lots of channel cat are being caught by the few anglers that target them .
 Live & cut baits (and worms of course) fished on bottom will catch cats all over the lake, as long as fairly deep water is nearby.-- Jug Fishing is also fun & productive. ----- To target flatheads, go to a larger bait like a 4-5 inch bream or large shiner and fish the same areas.Be sure to increase the size of your rigs as fish in the 20-30-lb. range are fairly common.Most of the big flatheads are caught in the Ringer / Grayson's Landing area north of the 219 bridge in the Chattahoochee and the mouth of the smaller feeder creeks in that vicinity